SKU: 8658

 Paste

 I have been fascinated with sesame seeds for the last couple of years.
-The health benefits have been touted throughout history as a food that can cure your life's ailments.
-From anti-aging to healthy skin, it can remove plaque to improving digestion, create more energy and optimizes your blood pressure you can see why you might want to eat more sesame seeds.
+The health benefits have been touted throughout history as a food that can cure life's ailments.
+From anti-aging to healthy skin, it can remove plaque to improve digestion, create more energy, and optimize your blood pressure.
+You can see why you might want to eat more sesame seeds.

 Sesame seeds are one of the oldest known (over 3000 years) oilseed crops.
-Domesticated seeds are drought tolerant and can grow where other plants cannot.
-Ranking 8th in the world production of edible seed oils it contains 50% oil and 25% protein.
+Domesticated seeds are drought-tolerant and can grow where other plants cannot.
+Ranking 8th in the world production of edible seed oils, they contain 50% oil and 25% protein.

 Black Sesame Seeds are claimed to turn your hair (back to) black!
-Personally this is why I plan on adding the amazing little seed to my diet!
-(Ok so 2 years of continuous eating for a possible change might be a little too optimistic...)
+Personally, this is why I plan on adding the amazing little seed to my diet!
+(Okay, so 2 years of continuous eating for a possible change might be a little too optimistic...)

-I have always enjoyed the sweet paste in Sesame Balls and never knowing it was black sesame seed paste inside (I always thought it was a sweet bean) sweetened with honey or sugar.
+I have always enjoyed the sweet paste in Sesame Balls and never knew it was black sesame seed paste inside (I always thought it was a sweet bean), sweetened with honey or sugar.

 Reviews